Guide to Backpacking the Kalalau Trail: Permits, Packing, and Other Tips

 Clothing choices are largely personal preference, but one thing I'd recommend is to bring clothes that dry quickly!
 From the heat and humidity to the rain, your clothes will almost certainly get wet at some point.

 Top: The tried and true base layer, mid-layer, puffy system is overkill on the Kalalau Trail.
-Instead, I brought a quarter-zip fleece, the Patagonia Micro-D 1/4 zip, as my only insulation and wore a long sleeve for sun protection in the daytime (I like the lightweight and breathable sun hoody, the Patagonia Capilene Cool Daily Hoody).
+Instead, I brought a quarter-zip fleece, the Patagonia Micro-D 1/4 zip, as my only insulation and wore a long sleeve for sun protection in the daytime (I like the lightweight and breathable sun hoody, the Patagonia Capilene Cool Daily Hoodie).
 If I did this trip again, I would opt for a warmer insulating layer if not bringing a sleeping bag.

 Bottom: I wore shorts which doubled as my beach-day clothes, but the overgrown areas of the trail can be a bit uncomfortable with exposed legs.
+These Patagonia Baggies and REI Trailmade Amphib Shorts are water-friendly shorts that are great for beach days.

 Swimsuit: I brought one, but I know true ultra-lighters would swim in their hiking clothes (…or nothing).